Terms & Conditions

 (d) maintain the Goods in satisfactory condition and keep them insured against all risks for their full price from the date of delivery;

-(e) notify the Supplier immediately if it becomes subject to any of the events listed in clause 9.2; and
+(e) notify the Supplier immediately if the Customer becomes subject to any of the events listed in clause 9.2;

-(f) give the Supplier such information relating to the Goods as the Supplier may require from time to time,
+(f) give the Supplier such information relating to the Goods as the Supplier may require from time to time; and

 but the Customer may use the Goods in the ordinary course of its business.